Have you ever wondered what’s the difference between Alexa and Echo? Are they the same thing?

 Alexa is a Voice Assistant created by Amazon.
 Essentially, this Voice Assistant’s goal is to recognize human speech in order to carry out specific Alexa commands.
 For this to happen, Alexa needs a few things to work, like a microphone to hear you and a speaker to respond back to you.
 Since these requirements are pretty easy, Amazon is able to put Alexa in all kinds of different devices that have at least a microphone and speaker.
 That’s the reason why Amazon’s Voice Assistant is accessible on a wide range of devices—the most popular of which are Echo devices.

 What’s more, Amazon is constantly improving Alexa by making her smarter and adding more capabilities, no matter if you’re accessing her on an Echo you bought three years ago or the latest Echo device from this year.
+Learn about some of the things you can do with any Alexa device.

 Ultimately, Voice Assistants are a major staple in any Smart House where the goal is to make everyday life more convenient by adding new ways to control and interact with your devices.